-- tell your doctor and pharmacist if you are allergic to any brand of transdermal estradiol, any other estrogen products, any other medications, or any adhesives.
-Ask your doctor or pharmacist if you are not sure if a medication you are allergic to contains estrogen.
+- tell your doctor and pharmacist if you are allergic to any brand of transdermal estradiol, any other estrogen products, any other medications, any adhesives, or any of the ingredients in estradiol transdermal patches.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you have or have ever had asthma; seizures; migraine headaches; endometriosis (a condition in which the type of tissue that lines the uterus [womb] grows in other areas of the body); uterine fibroids (growths in the uterus that are not cancer); yellowing of the skin or eyes, especially during pregnancy or while you were using an estrogen product; very high or very low levels of calcium in your blood; porphyria (condition in which abnormal substances build up in the blood and cause problems with the skin or nervous system)or gallbladder, thyroid, pancreas, liver or kidney disease.
+- tell your doctor if you have or have ever had a bleeding disorder; asthma; seizures; migraine headaches; endometriosis (a condition in which the type of tissue that lines the uterus [womb] grows in other areas of the body); uterine fibroids (growths in the uterus that are not cancer); yellowing of the skin or eyes, especially during pregnancy or while you were using an estrogen product; very high or very low levels of calcium in your blood; porphyria (condition in which abnormal substances build up in the blood and cause problems with the skin or nervous system); angioedema (a condition that causes hives, difficulty breathing, and painful swelling of the face, lips, throat, tongue, hands, or feet); or gallbladder, thyroid, pancreas, liver or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant, or are breast-feeding.
 If you become pregnant while using transdermal estradiol, call your doctor.

 - if you are using transdermal estradiol to prevent osteoporosis, talk to your doctor about additional ways to prevent the disease such as exercising and taking vitamin D and/or calcium supplements.

 What special dietary instructions should I follow?

 Talk to your doctor about eating grapefruit and drinking grapefruit juice while using this medication.